How to Reset Your Nervous System After Trauma

 The healing process starts with your mindset—accepting your situation.
 As paradoxical as it may sound, it is actually the first step to shifting it.
 Whatever path you take, your chances of recovering faster require your full participation, which can only come from acceptance and a commitment to a new course of action.
 Support might come from your loved ones, friends, colleagues, psychotherapy sessions, or participating in coaching programs like re-origin.

 Hence, somatic experiencing is helpful when trying to reset your nervous system after trauma.
-It helps people notice bodily sensations resulting from mental health issues, then uses that awareness to accept and integrate those sensations.
+It helps people notice bodily sensations resulting from mental health issues and then uses that awareness to accept and integrate those sensations.

 This is a breathing technique by Dr. Konstantin Butekyo of Russia.
 It was created in 1952 to help people develop healthy breathing habits and patterns.
 Since then, it has been used to treat neurological and respiratory issues.
 According to various research conducted, several people have testified that Buteyko breathing has cured their anxiety issues.

-Buteyko helps resetis beneficial in resetting the dysregulated nervous system by promoting relaxationin that it helps people relax through slow and deep breathing, which also saves the body's energy by slowing the heart rate.
-While practicing this technique, the parasympathetic nervous system activates and calms our body's stress response, making ourthe minds calm and bodiesthe body feel safe.12
+Buteyko helps reset the dysregulated nervous system by promoting relaxation, which helps people relax through slow and deep breathing, which also saves the body’s energy by slowing the heart rate.
+While practicing this technique, the parasympathetic nervous system activates and calms our body’s stress response, making ourthe minds calm and bodiesthe body feel safe.12

 It is highly recommended that you practice self-care regularly during your healing process to help you reduce stress.
 Always set time aside for self-care routines like taking a bath and doing other things that make you feel good.